SKKU-IBE/SNU_MedSAM2_GUI/paper.md

 # Statement of need

 Medical segmentation models often require Python expertise and ad hoc preprocessing.
-Existing GUIs for foundation models (e.g., 3D Slicer SAM extensions [@fedorov2012slicer], MONAI Label SAM demos [@diaz2022monailabel], napari plug-ins) typically operate slice-by-slice, do not maintain geometry-aligned multi-object propagation, or omit integrated volume QA.
-Conventional tools like ITK-SNAP [@yushkevich2006itksnap] and MITK [@wolf2005mitk] offer semi-automatic modes but lack prompt-based propagation across slices and per-object volume reporting.
-In contrast, this tool couples Medical-SAM2’s video-style API [@imprintlab_medical_sam2] with point/box prompts, multi-object propagation, brush-based refinements, geometry-preserving saves, per-object volume renders, and per-patient preprocessing/method selection in a single workflow.
-The goal is to lower the barrier for clinical and research teams who need reproducible, geometry-faithful masks without custom coding, while supporting batch navigation over DICOM/NIfTI folders.
+Existing GUIs for foundation models such as 3D Slicer SAM extensions [@fedorov2012slicer], MONAI Label SAM demos [@diaz2022monailabel], and napari plug-ins allow semi-automatic interaction, but propagation is commonly scoped to limited slice ranges, depends on manual parameter tuning, and rarely tracks object identity or per-object volume through the stack.
+Conventional tools like ITK-SNAP [@yushkevich2006itksnap] and MITK [@wolf2005mitk] provide region-growing and manual modes yet still place most of the burden on slice-by-slice edits and do not integrate prompt-based propagation with volumetric QA.
+Clinicians also report friction from repeatedly configuring data paths and preprocessing settings for each study and from switching tools to view 3D renderings or volume metrics.
+This work couples Medical-SAM2’s video-style API [@imprintlab_medical_sam2] with point/box prompting, multi-object propagation, manual refinements, geometry-preserving saves, per-object volume rendering, and per-patient preprocessing/method selection in a single workflow that can step through datasets after a one-time root path selection.
+Real-time volume readouts and 3D volume rendering inside the same GUI reduce context switching when annotating tumors or organs while keeping outputs aligned to the original geometry.

-# Design and implementation
+# Usage and availability

+The project is hosted at https://github.com/SKKU-IBE/SNU_MedSAM2_GUI.
+Installation instructions in the README describe creating a conda environment (python>=3.10, pyqt=5.15, pyopengl) and installing PyTorch matched to the available CUDA/CPU target, followed by `pip install -r requirements_medsam2_gui.txt`.
+The GUI loads DICOM folders or NIfTI files, walks patients sequentially, lets users choose preprocessing and prompting mode per patient, and then runs Medical-SAM2 to obtain initial masks before manual brush refinements and final saves.
+Box prompts generally perform best; fitting boxes tightly to objects and placing them on the first and last visible slices triggers automatic propagation through the intervening slices, while multi-object cases benefit from boxes on every slice where each object appears.
+Point prompts are suited to adding or removing local regions after boxes, and manual brush edits finalize the segmentation.
+Outputs include geometry-preserving masks in NIfTI format and per-object volume summaries with 3D renderings.

+# Implementation
-The GUI is built on Napari for visualization and PyQt5 for controls, exposing Medical-SAM2 inference through a minimal interface.
-Data loading supports folders of DICOM series and NIfTI volumes; geometry (spacing, origin, direction) is preserved on save.
-Preprocessing includes bias-field correction (optional for MRI), percentile clipping, and per-slice normalization to 0–255 `uint8` for consistent display and model input.
-Prompting supports points and boxes with undo/redo history; a manual edit mode leverages Napari painting for label cleanup or full brush-based mask creation when the model output is insufficient.
-Propagation reuses the Medical-SAM2 video-style API to maintain object identities across slices.
-Users can browse a directory containing multiple patients (DICOM folders or NIfTI files), process them sequentially, and choose per-patient preprocessing and prompting methods.
-3D volume rendering and per-object volume reporting provide quick quality checks.
-Planned extensions include inserting upstream detection/segmentation models that auto-generate prompts before refinement in the GUI.

-The codebase is structured as follows: `medsam_gui_v5_multi.py` bootstraps the application; `gui/navigation.py` manages patient-level iteration; `gui/manual_gui.py` and `gui/auto_gui.py` implement manual and auto prompting workflows; `medsam_gui_dataloader_v2.py` handles I/O, preprocessing, and geometry-safe saves; `gui/segmentation.py` bridges prompts to the Medical-SAM2 network.
-Dependencies are intentionally lightweight: PyTorch for inference [@paszke2019pytorch], Napari for visualization [@sofroniew2022napari], and SimpleITK for medical image I/O [@lowekamp2013simpleitk].
+The application uses Napari for visualization and PyQt5 for controls.
+Data loading supports DICOM and NIfTI while preserving spacing, origin, and direction on save.
+Optional preprocessing includes N4 bias-field correction for MRI, percentile clipping, and per-slice normalization to 0–255 `uint8` for consistent display and model input.
+Prompting supports points and boxes with undo/redo history, and a manual edit mode allows brush-based mask creation or cleanup.
+Propagation uses the Medical-SAM2 video-style API to maintain object identities across slices, with real-time per-object volume updates and an embedded 3D volume rendering pane to verify shape without exporting.
+Patient navigation enumerates a root folder of studies, enabling per-patient preprocessing and mode selection after a single path selection.
+The codebase centers on `medsam_gui_v5_multi.py` (entry), `gui/navigation.py` (patient iteration), `gui/manual_gui.py` and `gui/auto_gui.py` (workflows), `medsam_gui_dataloader_v2.py` (I/O, preprocessing, geometry-safe saves), and `gui/segmentation.py` (bridge to Medical-SAM2).
+Dependencies include PyTorch [@paszke2019pytorch], Napari [@sofroniew2022napari], and SimpleITK [@lowekamp2013simpleitk].

-# Functionality
+# Conflict of interest

-- **Prompting and propagation:** point and box prompts with per-slice undo/redo; propagation uses Medical-SAM2 to maintain object IDs across frames.
-Boxes typically yield higher fidelity than points, and users are encouraged to fit boxes tightly around target objects.
-- **Manual refinement:** Napari paint/erase and box editing; manual mode disables box creation callbacks to avoid accidental prompts.
-- **Multi-object handling:** connected-component analysis to initialize IDs; per-object volume computation; 3D volume rendering for visual QA.
-- **Geometry preservation:** masks are saved with original spacing, origin, and direction; supports DICOM series and NIfTI inputs.
-- **Intensity handling:** per-slice percentile clip (0.5/99.5), normalize, scale to 0–255 `uint8`; tensors are cast to `float32` but retain the 0–255 range when entering the model.
-- **Preprocessing for raw MRI:** optional N4 bias field correction plus intensity normalization when raw inputs need harmonization.
-- **Patient navigation:** browse a root folder, iterate through patients in order, and set per-patient preprocess/method choices for convenience.

-# Quality control

-- Sanity checks for DICOM properties (window center/width, rescale slope/intercept) and geometry warnings.
-- Pre/post preprocess stats (range/mean/std) for reproducibility.
-- Deterministic prompt history with undo/redo and explicit manual-edit toggles.
-- Volume rendering and per-object volume summaries for quick visual validation.

-# Availability and installation

-The project is hosted on GitHub: https://github.com/SKKU-IBE/SNU_MedSAM2_GUI.
-A conda recipe is provided in `README.md`: create the environment with `python>=3.10`, `pyqt=5.15`, `pyopengl`, then install the appropriate PyTorch wheel for your CUDA/CPU target, followed by `pip install -r requirements_medsam2_gui.txt`.
-The same steps work on Linux and Windows; Linux users should match the PyTorch CUDA build to the installed NVIDIA driver.

-# Competing interests

 The authors declare no competing interests.

-# Funding

-This development was supported by the Natiional Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No.RS-2025-00517614).

-# Reuse potential and impact

-The GUI enables non-programmers to harness Medical-SAM2 for interactive segmentation with geometry fidelity.
-It is suitable for dataset creation, rapid QA of automatic segmentations, and small-batch clinical research where auditability and export fidelity matter.
-Because it is built on standard Python libraries and ships with permissive licensing, the tool can be adapted for site-specific protocols, alternative backbones, or additional measurement/reporting plugins.
-Future work will add front-end detection/segmentation modules that auto-propose prompts, followed by the same interactive refinement and brushing workflow described here.

 # Acknowledgements

+This development was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No.RS-2025-00517614).
 We thank the open-source communities behind PyTorch, Napari, and SimpleITK for making the underlying tooling accessible.
-Replace the placeholders above with the project contributors and institutional affiliations for submission.

 # References